Understanding Breast MRI Scans: What You Need to Know

 • Evaluating the response to chemotherapy or other treatments.

-• Cancer recurrence screening for survivors.
+• Cancer recurrence screening for survivors using MRI scan for breast cancer detection.

 What to Expect During the Procedure